 With skills as a dancer and in martial arts, actress Julianne Collins can currently be seen in Brat show Total Eclipse in the role of Allison with her first episode airing in September last year.
 Julianne recently filmed for award-winning documentary California’s Forgotten Children which was written and directed by Melody C. Miller and screened at many film festivals.
 Recently chatting to us, Julianne tells us about playing the role of Allison in Total Eclipse, filming for the documentary and one of the highlights of her career so far.

 How would you describe your character, Allison in Total Eclipse?

 Allison is one of Diana’s minions, so she’s a bit ditsy, mean, and great at gossip.

-What was it like joining the show in series two?
+What was it like joining the show in Series 2?

 It felt like jumping into a well-oiled machine.
 Everyone already knew each other and worked so well together, I felt like I had to find my place quickly.